Skip to main content

 Interpretation

-• In patients hospitalized for COVID-19, BAR reduced the risk of death.
+• In patients who were hospitalized for COVID-19, the use of BAR reduced the risk of death.

 COV-BARRIER: Double-Blind, Placebo-Controlled, Randomized Trial of Baricitinib in Hospitalized Adults in 12 Countries in Asia, Europe, North America, and South America2